HuongIvyNguyen/A-B_testing/README.md

 With daily traffic of 40000 pageviews per day, I would direct 70% of my traffic (28000) to the experiment, which means it should take us approximately 685325/28000 ~ 25 days to accomplish the experiment.

 The 70% of traffic being redirected means that 35% would go to the control group and 35% to the experimental group.
-This fration would not affect the whole operation of exisiting customers as well as the content of Udacity's webpage.
+This fraction would not affect the whole operation of exisiting customers as well as the content of Udacity's webpage.
+Moreover, the experiment does not cause harm to anyone nor collect any sensitive information from the experimental subjects.
+Therefore, it should not be considered as risky.

 ## 2.Experimental Analysis (![data](https://docs.google.com/spreadsheets/d/1Mu5u9GrybDdska-ljPXyBjTpdZIUev_6i7t4LRDfXM8/edit#gid=0))

 ### Sanity Checks
-Both the experimental and control groups are assigned to have a 0.5 Bernoulli distribution probability.
+Both the experimental and control groups are assigned to have a 0.5 Bonferroni distribution probability.
 Hence, their standard deviation is sqrt(0.5*0.5/N1 + N2) where N1, N2 are the population of the experimental and control groups.
 The margin of error for a 95% confidence interval is 1.96 * std.

 #### Number of cookies:
 + Total pageviews for the control groups: 345543